hawkinsw/CPPTimes/OOPIntro.md

 };
 ```

-The `int`eger variables `month`, `day` and `year` are known as the *member variables* of the `Date` type.
+The `int`eger variables `month`, `day` and `year` are known as the _member variables_ of the `Date` type.

 That's pretty simple and concise.
 Now, instead of using three separate variables (one for a day, one for a month and one for a year) to describe, say, my dad's birthday, I can use a single one with a type of `Date`.

+The data, though, appear to be locked in to their instances.
+How do we get at the three member variables that are stored inside an instance.
+In order to access the member variables for an instance, you use the _member access operator_: `.`.

 Let's write a program that wishes my dad a happy birthday:

 ```C++
 #include <iostream>